Ruminateer/dotfiles/README.md

 # dotfiles

-These are my personal dotfiles.
+My personal dotfiles.
-They are for backup purposes and may not be very portable.
+All configs are for personal use only and may not be very portable.